The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 Many operators will auto-push their results into an XCom key called return_value if the do_xcom_push argument is set to True (as it is by default), and @task functions do this as well.

-For the telescopes they are commonly used to pass on release information.
+For the workflows they are commonly used to pass on release information.
-One task at the beginning of the telescope will retrieve release information such as the release date or possible a relevant release url.
+One task at the beginning of the workflow will retrieve release information such as the release date or possibly a relevant release url.
 The release information is then pushed during this task using Xcoms and it is pulled in the subsequent tasks, so a release instance can be made with the given information.